dh-trier/DistantReading/HOWTO.md

 # ELTeC Described in TextGrid Objects

+As it is already conceived, each file of the ELTeC corpora already contains the necessary data to import it into TextGrid.
+It is only required that these metadata fields are in specific elements, files and folders.
+Therefore, it is just a matter of format.
+In a section below, the xpaths from the TEI files and the TextGrid Objects are mapped.

 For the case of the ELTeC, it would represent following documents:

 - The <a href="https://github.com/dh-trier/DistantReading/tree/master/2020-June/templates">**ELTeC project** is described as a **collection**</a>.
 This means that means one file for the data of this project (ELTeC.collection) and another one for its metadata (ELTeC.collection.meta)